Samfox2/homebridge-videodoorbell/README.md

 ## Installation

-1. Install ffmpeg on your Mac
+1. Install ffmpeg on your computer
 2. Install this plugin using: npm install -g homebridge-videodoorbell
 3. Edit ``config.json`` and add the camera.
 3. Run Homebridge